Honeymoon woes & tired of your new spouse? Snorkeling should do it.

 Roaming to Plettenberg Bay, South Africa for our honeymoon.

 Many howling moons ago our first major trip as a married couple was a mere 500 kilometers away.
-It was quite a significant one though as we were celebrating our new life together.
+It was quite a significant one though as we were celebrating our new life together, don’t you think?
 As travels go, this time we didn’t drift too far from home, only about 500 kilometers away.
-We camped just outside Plettenberg Bay at a caravan park, because we had no money for a luxurious honeymoon.
+We camped just outside Plettenberg Bay at a caravan park, a shoestring honeymoon, because we had no money for anything luxurious.

 Exploring above ground